+The amount of wage reimbursement for on-the-job training must be agreedstipulated to in a contract between the training employer and the insurer.

+(3) Travel expenses.

-- (1) Tuition, fees, books, and supplies for training or studies.
-Payment is limited to those items identified as mandatory by the instructional facility, trainer, or employer.
-The insurer must pay the cost in full, and will not require the worker to apply for grants to pay for tuition, books or other expenses associated with training. - (2) Wage reimbursement for on-the-job training.
-The amount must be stipulated in a contract between the training employer and the insurer. - (3) Travel expenses for transportation, meals, and lodging required for participation in vocational assistance.
-For the purposes of this section, "participation in vocational assistance" includes, but is not limited to job search, required meetings with the vocational assistance provider, and meetings with employers or at training sites as required by the plan or plan development.
-The conditions and rates for payment of travel expenses are as follows: - (a) Transportation.
+Travel expenses for transportation, meals, and lodging that are required for participation in vocational assistance, including but not limited to.
+For the purposes of this section, "participation in vocational assistance" includes, but is not limited to job search, required meetings with the counselorvocational assistance provider, and meetings with employers or at training sites as required by the plan or plan development.
+The conditions and rates for payment of travel expenses are as follows:

+- (a) Transportation.
 Costs will be paid at public transportation rates when public transportation is available; otherwise, mileage will be paid at the rate published in Bulletin 112.
 Costs incidental to mileage, such as parking fees, also will be paid.
 For workers receiving temporary total disability or equivalent income, private car mileage will be paid only for mileage in excess of the miles the worker traveled to and from work at the time of injury.
 Mileage payment in conjunction with moving expenses will be allowed only for one vehicle and for a single one-way trip.
-To receive reimbursement for private car mileage, the worker must provide the insurer with a copy of the driver's valid driver's license and proof of insurance coverage.
+To receive reimbursement for private car mileage, the worker must provide the insurer with a copy of the driver's valid driver's license and proof of insurance coverage. - (b) Meals and lodging, overnight travel.
+For overnight travel, meal and lodging expenses will be reimbursed at the rate published in Bulletin 112. - (c) Special travel costs.
+Payment for special travel costs will be made in excess of the amounts specified in this section when special transportation or lodging is necessary because of the physical needs of the worker, or when the insurer finds prevailing costs in the travel area are substantially higher than average.